noahehall/theBookOfNoah/0current/apitech.md

   - Content-Location

 ### simple headers
-  - request headers that are always considered authorized and not explicitly listed in responses to preflight request
+  - request headers that are always considered authorized and not explicitly listed in responses to preflight request (defind by CORS)
 ### caching headers